shimmerjs/.universe/README.md

 ## Homies

-User-specific configurations that can be layered on top of host-specific system and home-manager config.
+User-specific configurations that can be layered on top of a host's system and home-manager config.
 The concept of homies allows separating the concerns of configuring my user and configuring a specific host.

 A homie is structured as such: